Perfectly safe, wildly underused: The ballot box epitomizes all that’s wrong with the 2020 election

 As Morgan of Kingsley explains, the average library book costs $27 once security tags and new jackets are taken into account.
 Their boxes can hold up to 1,000 books.
 So that’s $27,000 of inventory that can be living in a drop-off box at any given time, making libraries extremely concerned about the impact of weather, vandalism, or theft.

-Drop-off ballot boxes evolved from library drop offs, enhanced with even more security.
+Drop-off ballot boxes evolved from library drop-offs, enhanced with even more security.
 They feature a small slit opening on top of less than an inch, angled in a way that you can’t reach or pour anything in.
 Kingsley then uses aircraft grade aluminum that won’t rust and resists the denting of stainless steel.
 Its corners lock together, reinforced by security hinges, and then they are riveted and sealed with 3M VHB Tape, a tape so strong it holds the metal cladding and windows on skyscrapers.
 This durability comes at a labor cost: Each box takes two to four hours to assemble by hand, meaning it can be difficult to ramp up their production.

 If you drop an incendiary into the box, its airtight seal means the fire will suffocate itself in less than a minute.
 At 650 pounds, it’s a heavy lift, but chances are it’ll be bolted into the concrete anyway.
 One of these boxes was run over by a car in Colorado.
 It was knocked off its feet, but remained sealed.

-The only way it can be opened is by lock, which requires you to break a tamper proof seal.
+The only way it can be opened is by lock, which requires you to break a tamper-proof seal.
 In some states, laws actually require two different sets of locks, each requiring a different brass key, ensuring two people collect the ballots together, the same failsafe used on some nuclear weapons.
 In other cases, the boxes may be monitored by cameras, or even staffed by an election official who stands next to it.

 All of this security hasn’t stopped the GOP from trying to invalidate the use of these boxes, citing them as an unsafe tool for our election.
 The Republican National Committee has gone so far as to file a lawsuit in the U.S. District Court for the Western District of Pennsylvania.
 The governor extended drop-off voting for the primaries past a June 2 deadline in light of the pandemic.
 The lawsuit alleges that election officials didn’t protect these boxes from fraud.
 It also asks the federal court to ban these boxes during the upcoming presidential election.
 Meanwhile, the legal disconnect is creating problems in states like South Carolina, where voting officials are still battling to make these boxes lawful by election day.